grantshandy/grantshandy.github.io/content/posts/raycasting/index.md

 ## Conclusion
 1.7K is not the smallest you can make this program.
 You can get this to fit in even smaller sizes and I encourage you to try!
-There are some sections in this code that I've even intentionally made more readable at the cost of taking up slightly more instructions than they need to just so you can optimize it :).
+There are some sections in this code that I've even intentionally made more readable at the cost of taking up slightly more instructions than they need to just so you can optimize it :)

 I wrote this post because when I was first writing my raycasted game I couldn't find any resources that explained how the algorithm worked in sane code and plain language.

 I hope this was interesting and useful for you!
-Ray casting in FPS games was always a mystery to me before I looked into them, I hope you'll agree that the algorithm behind it is surprisingly elegant.
+Ray casting (like in this simple way) in FPS games was always a mystery to me before I looked into them, I hope you'll agree that the algorithm behind it is surprisingly elegant.

 {{ buymeacoffee() }}

- - [^1]: In this post I call specific the ray casting algorithm used in games like Wolfenstein 3D "ray casting" for the sake of brevity.
-This is slightly inaccurate as ray casting has a more general meaning in the field of graphics.
-See the [Wikipedia Article](https://en.wikipedia.org/wiki/Ray_casting).
- - [^2]: To say "extending the ray" is a bit of a misnomer. "vector" is more accurate in this situation but "ray" sounds better and is in the name "ray casting" so I use it in its place.
- - [^3]: Thanks to [Cyborus04](https://github.com/Cyborus04) for helping me with this `sinf` function.